 The Quadrille was a popular square dance that became fashionable in the late 18th century.
-It was first introduced at Louis XV’s court sometime around 1760 and was first performed with two couples facing each other.
+It was first introduced at Louis XV’s court sometime around 1760 and would have been danced by the Louis XVI, Marie Antoinette, and her friend, the Princesse de Lamballe.
+It was first performed with two couples facing each other.

 In 1816, the Quadrille reached England through Sarah Sophia Child Villiers, Countess of Jersey.
 The Countess was an aristocrat and well-known patroness of Almack’s, and, because of her, the Quadrille became ultra-fashionable with the upper crust.